 The Prime Minister was reported to have asked business leaders, in a conference call, for deregulatory suggestions that could be presented as a Brexit dividend.
+"A government source" talked about "the UK becoming a low tax, low regulation regime like Singapore".
+Other ministers were also reported to have made similar requests in the first months of 2021.
 Those not involved were half-amused, half-angry that a government that had championed the benefits of Brexit could not immediately identify what it wanted to do with its new freedom.
 Giles Wilkes encapsulated many observers' reactions in these tweets:

 It's always the same.
 Someone chunters on about how what we need for growth is regulatory change.
 But they're not sure what.
 So they issue a plea to business/the public.
 It's like asking someone else to provide the punchline to your own stupid joke